 Energy Diversification Act

-Bill 1 has been introduced to create and support programs that will help Albertans get the best value from their oil and gas resources.
+Bill 1 has been passed to create and support programs that will help Albertans get the best value from their oil and gas resources.

 Ministry responsible: Energy

-Bill 1: The Energy Diversification Act would bring together initiatives that build upon Alberta’s energy strengths to create thousands of jobs, attract billions of dollars in private investment and secure Alberta’s energy future through diversification and innovation.
+The Energy Diversification Act builds on Alberta’s energy strengths with initiatives that will create thousands of jobs, attract billions of dollars in private investment and secure our energy future through diversification and innovation.

 - $500 million in royalty credits for a second round of the Petrochemicals Diversification Program

 - $500 million in loan guarantees and grants to establish a Petrochemical Feedstock Infrastructure Program

 - $1 billion in loan guarantees and grants to initiate a Partial Upgrading Program

 Diversification brings stability and long-term growth to our economy - it does not mean leaving our leadership in oil and gas behind.